Skip to content ↓

 STEM Trip to NASA

-We offer an incredible, bi-annual Year 7 & 8 STEM trip to NASA and Florida to study the role of STEM in Space travel, environmental impact protection and the role of physics in keeping people safe on rides.
-Pupils visit a wide variety of locations including the Kennedy Space Centre, NASA, behind the scenes at Disney Magic Kingdom and Universal Studios, Dinosaur Park, Science Museum, the Everglades and Sea World over 10 days.
+We offer an incredible, bi-annual Year 7 & 8 STEM trip to NASA and Florida to study the role of STEM in space travel, environmental impact protection and the role of physics in keeping people safe on rides.
+Pupils visit a wide variety of locations including the Kennedy Space Centre, Wonderworks STEM Center, Universal Studios, and the Everglades.

 See the trip video here